mitchneutron/asteroids/README.txt

 The only dependency besides python3 is pygame.

 Special thanks to the creators of pygame and python to make this possible.
-Check out the book Pygame 4000
+Check out the book Pygame 4000, in the process of being written by a 15 year long collaborator in pygame.